The Growth Mindset: How we apply science to our startup

 During this period we worked with loads of fantastic engineers, designers, product people and marketeers.
 We worked with contractors, permanent employees, interns - we even tried off-shoring for one project (that was a disaster).

-Our policy used to be "work where you feel most productive"and we'd Skype in to those working remotely.
+Our policy used to be "work where you feel most productive" and we'd Skype in to those working remotely.
 In fact, much of the time we left Skype calls running for hours, so everyone felt connected.

 Not everything can be planned and project-managed to the degree it is in larger businesses; sometimes you just have to be there, react to a situation, and get stuff done.

 If you don't feel the urgency, you can't respond as efficiently to an evolving situation, and that person under pressure can't ask for your help as easily.
+It's not impossible, it just sometimes adds a layer of complexity.

 As Popsa grow's we'll be opening offices all over the world.